 Bus or Transportation Misconduct: Any offense committed by a student on transportation provided by or through the district shall be punished in the same manner as if the offense had been committed at the student's assigned school.
 In addition, transportation privileges may be suspended or revoked.
-(For full policy, see Board Policy JFCC) Dishonesty: Any act of lying, whether verbal or written, including forgery.
+(For full policy, see Board Policy JFCC).